 Do Clownfish Need Saltwater?

 Yes, clownfish need saltwater to live.
 These fish naturally live in the ocean.
-So if you want to have a clownfish, you must provide it with a saltwater tank.
-If you keep it in a freshwater tank, it will not survive long.
+So if you want to have a clownfish, you must provide it with a saltwater tank with proper salinity level.
+If you keep it in a freshwater tank, it will not survive.

 But you should know that there are various types of clownfish.
 Their price depends on that, along with their color, size, and availability.
 If you purchase a less common or more rare clownfish, the cost can be up to $150.